jetbrains-academy/kotlin-onboarding-introduction/Part1/WarmUp/If/task.md

 ### Theory

+1. What is the conditional operator?
+2. The conditional operator as an expression: variables
+3. The conditional operator as an expression: functions

+#### 1. What is the conditional operator?

 The conditional operator (the [`if`](https://kotlinlang.org/docs/control-flow.html#if-expression) expression) is used when the program has some choice.
 For example, if the variable contains a positive number, display it on the screen,